7ever/Nerdo.Africa/README.md

 Unlike standard job boards, Nerdo doesn't just show you a job you aren't ready for.

-- **Tailored Learning**: Users select an interest (e.g., "Data Entry"), and the system uses the YouTube Data API to generate a curated "Zero to Hero" learning path.
+-- **Tailored Learning**: Users select an interest (e.g., "Data Entry"), and the system uses the YouTube Data API to generate a curated "Zero to Hero" learning path made of quality video modules.
-- **Progress Tracking**: Users can track their progress through video modules with personalized dashboards.
+- **Progress Tracking**: Users can track their progress through video modules with personalized dashboards and milestones.

 ### GOK-Aligned Verification